-Abraham and Isaac were to become two of the fundamental building blocks of Israel.
+Abraham and Isaac are two of the iconic figures in the Old Testament.
 The opening verses of Genesis 21 portray the birth of Isaac.

 Twice in the opening verse is it emphasized that God had returned to fulfill His promise to

 God had promised them a child, and He proved faithful once again.

 "And the Lord visited Sarah as he had said, and the Lord did unto Sarah as he had spoken."

 God had miraculously restored the ability of Abram and Sarah to